 Vinny was shocked, and relieved.
 This farm kid did have testosterone in his veins after all.
 And doing her in the back seat of a cab, in a traffic jam, was ballsy, even by Vancouver standards.
 But not when a police car snuck up behind you by accident.
 "On second thought, she's worth four hundred," John continued.
 "Could you ease yer way over to her?"
 "I don't think that's a good idea," Vinny stuttered out, recognizing the face of the cop behind him, and that "it's time to give out quota of tickets for the month" look in his eye.
 His cab was always being pulled over for something, and one more violation would put him in the unemployment line.
 John showed Vinny the money, peeling off a crisp fifty-an American fifty.
-Five hours wage for a five-second boink, Vinny thought.
-Or, perhaps, as he said ..."Entrapment.
-If this is entrapment, you can't pin anything on me.
+"Five hours wage for a five-second boink" Vinny thought.
+"Or, perhaps," he pondered, thinking of this bizarre cab fare from a completely different perspective. ..."Entrapment," he said..
+"If this is entrapment, you can't pin anything on me.
 I'm sure of that.
 My brother's an attorney.
 He can look it up."
 John put out another five bills.
 Vinny poured out a fifth of sweat from his brow.
-The cops pulled up, then stopped, then put on their silent sirens, then made a U-turn through the traffic.
+The cops pulled up, then stopped, then put on their silent sirens, then made a Uturn through the traffic.

 The hooker who captured Vinny's heart turned around and gave him the eye.
-John dropped a load of money into the cabbies sweaty hands.
+John dropped a load of money into the cabbie's sweaty hands.
 "Soup.
 And a coat.
 You can get them for her, Vincent?"
 Vinny hadn't been called by that name since his confirmation, or at last count, his divorce.
 "Yeah.
-I'll take care of her," he said as he pocketed the money, wondering himself if he was demon, saint or a cowardly observer in between.
+I'll take care of her," he said as he pocketed the money, wondering himself if John was demon, saint or a cowardly observer in between.
 M 3, John's destination, was far less people dense than Davies Street.
-No traffic in this back alley behind the back alleys except for the pitter-patter of rats, two and four legged.
-The red stain in the grass was not from old ketchup bottles and the caked brown material lining the edges of the dumpsters was not do dodo.
+There was no traffic in this back alley behind the back alleys except for the pitter-patter of rats, two and four legged.
+The red stain in the grass was not from old ketchup bottles and the caked brown material lining the edges of the dumpsters was not chocolate milk.
 But- "This is the time, and this is the place," John repeated as he tried to steady his trembling feet with a look up at the stars, still visible behind incoming rain clouds.
-"Hey, I can take you to the Y, to the hospital, to maybe a drink to talk about," Vinny offered.
+"Hey, I can take you to the Y, to the hospital, to maybe a shrink to talk about..."
+Vinny offered.